 People’s interests, goals, and priorities often shift as they mature, leading to a potential mismatch in long-term compatibility.

-It’s important to note that the aforementioned statistics are based on a specific study and may vary depending on other factors such as location, cultural norms, and individual circumstances.
-Additionally, the study only focused on marriages that occurred between high school sweethearts.
+It’s important to note that the aforementioned statistics may vary depending on other factors such as location, cultural norms, and individual circumstances.
+Additionally, the information only focused on marriages that occurred between high school sweethearts.

 It does not take into account relationships that may have ended before reaching the marriage stage.